vishpillai123/w207_final_project_bwp/README.md

 With the transformed data, we analyzed the characteristics of several different machine learning models for this type of classification problem.

 After some iterations to tune the features and hyperparameter, we conducted a final comparison, shown below.
-The **Extra Trees Classifier** achieved the best performance in terms of accuracy and execution time.
+The **ExtraTrees Classifier** achieved the best performance in terms of accuracy and execution time.

-We also experimented with a hybrid model, using the Voting Classifier, which takes the output from 2 or more models and determines the best prediction for each sample from across the input models.  *Extra Trees* alone still outperformed the hybrid model.
+We also experimented with a hybrid model, using the Voting Classifier, which takes the output from 2 or more models and determines the best prediction for each sample from across the input models.
+The Voting Classifier with 8 ExtraTrees models increased the accuracy by 0.2%, but took 9 times longer to train and predict.

 The full analysis is described in the final report notebook and presentation.